wh-alice/mig_visualstudio/vs/test/how-to-run-automated-tests-on-multiple-computers-at-the-same-time.md

 ---
-title: "How to run automated tests on multiple computers at the same time | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to run automated tests on multiple computers at the same time" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"